exoscale/zlocker/README.md

 zlocker: zookeeper based isolated command execution
 ===================================================

+:warning: Usage of this tool is deprecated and being replaced by `consul lock`.

 [![Build Status](https://travis-ci.org/pyr/zlocker.svg?branch=master)](https://travis-ci.org/pyr/zlocker)

 **zlocker** is a small tool meant to ease sequential execution of